Use datapills in pages

 Preview your pagePreview your page

-# Example: Conditional visibility
+# Conditional visibility

 The following example uses conditional statements to make certain components visible and required based on how users fill out the page.
 In the following example, if the user clicks the Check this box if you are submitting this form on another employee's behalf. checkbox, additional input fields appear.

-To configure conditional visibility:
+Complete the following steps to configure conditional visibility:

 1